Sigma-Delta Neural Network Conversion on Loihi 2: Introduction

 The increasing demand for more energy-efficient artificial intelligence systems has spurred the development of neuromorphic computing, an approach inspired by the structure and function of biological neurons.
 This field aims to enhance computational efficiency by leveraging principles such as temporal sparsity, spatial sparsity, and integrating compute capabilities near or within memory units.
 Unlike conventional AI computing architectures, which use globally accessible memory to perform dense matrix operations, neuromorphic systems keep compute near memory and process inputs as a stream of sparse, discrete spikes routed between neurons.
 These spiking neural networks (SNN) can reduce unnecessary computations by only transmitting spikes when there are significant changes to their input.
 SNNs also minimize energy use by only communicating between neurons selectively and by keeping memory close to computation units, reducing data movement and latency.

-One notable implementation of these principles in hardware is Loihi \cite{loihi}, Intel’s neuromorphic chip designed for low-power, event-driven computations.
-The Loihi 2 \cite{loihi2} chip used in this work comprises 120 neuromorphic cores with each core supporting approximately 8k neurons.
+One notable hardware realization of these principles is Loihi\cite{loihi}, Intel’s neuromorphic processor for low-power, event-driven computations.
+The Loihi 2 \cite{loihi2} chip used in this work comprises 120 neuromorphic cores with each core supporting $\sim$8k neurons.
 Each neuromorphic core holds its associated neuron's weights and internal state in local SRAM, enabling low-latency data storage.
 Loihi chips can be networked on a board to pass spikes between them and execute larger networks.
 Loihi 2's neurons can execute custom microcode, allowing researchers to implement specialized neuron types tailored to specific applications.
-Each Loihi 2 chip is 31 mm² and is deployed on either the single-chip "Oheo Gulch" board, the 8-chip "Kapoho Point" board or the 16-chip VPX board which is used in these experiments.
+Each Loihi 2 chip is 31 mm² and is deployed on either the single-chip ``Oheo Gulch" board, the 8-chip ``Kapoho Point" board or the 16-chip VPX board which is used in these experiments.
 Built on the Intel 4 process, Loihi 2 use much less than 1 Watt per chip.